mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Finally, within the Imperium, the term coreward is also used to indicate the direction of Capital, the Imperial core.
 There is some potential for confusion if the term is accepted out of context.
-Dating Systems: Three major dating systems are in use when referring to his- torical events: Terran, Vilani, and Imperial.
+Dating Systems: Three major dating systems are in use when referring to his-torical events: Terran, Vilani, and Imperial.
 Terran dates center on a year about 4500 years before the founding of the Third Imperium.
 After that date, years ascend, and are suffixed AD; before that date, years descend, and are suffixed BC.
 There is no year zero.